Police crack down on speeding on major road to Norwich

 On Sunday, January 6, five people were spoken to in an hour and one person reported for not wearing a seatbelt in the South Norfolk village.
 Another speed enforcement check was carried out on Monday, January 7.

-Inspector Jason Selvarajah said the number of drivers caught out, as the number is low and would be disappointing to the public.
+Inspector Jason Selvarajah said the number of drivers caught out would not be revealed, as the number is low and would be disappointing to the public.
 However he added this is partly due to the fact most drivers slow down when there is a police presence.

 He said: “Probably the biggest community concern in all avenues is speeding, as well as drugs.
 The A140 in particular is the most complained about 30mph stretch of road.
 We often get comments from people about it so we target that area.